 - 1/2 tsp cinnamon

-- In a mixing bowl, cream shortening and sugars.
+- In a mixing bowl, cream shortening and sugars until light and fluffy.

-- Add eggs, one at at time, beating well after each addition.
-Beat in vanilla.
+- Add the eggs, one at at time, beating well after each addition.
+Beat in the vanilla.

 - Combine the remaining dry ingredients in a separate bowl, then gradually add to creamed mixture.
 Fold in the cranberries.

 - Drop by tablespoonfuls 2 inches apart onto un-greased baking sheets.
 Flatten lightly with your fingers.

 - Bake for 10-12 minutes or until lightly browned.
 After cooling a couple of minutes, move to wire rack to cool.
 Note: these cookies may look slightly soft when done, they will firm up as they cool.

 - add nuts ~ these cookies beg for a cup of chopped pecans or walnuts.

 - use dried cherries or other chopped dried fruit ~ raisins, currants, or even chopped dates would work equally well.